 Miss Chapter 1?

-We’re excited to bring another installment of Sara C. Roethle’s exclusive online-only serial, The Demon Code.
-While Sara is posting new chapters on her blog as well, we will be sharing every third Friday with you.
+Welcome to our repost of Sara C. Roethle’s exclusive online-only serial, The Demon Code.
+While Sara is posting new chapters on her blog as well, we will be sharing every other Friday with you.
 Miss chapter one?
 Click on this link for access to the first installment, plus a special word from the author 🙂 Happy Reading!

 The Demon Code

 Dory was leaning against my desk with her arms crossed as I emerged from the bathroom.